 The fruit pulp has soluble pectin but no free pectic acid.
 Research has found that the leaves are nutritious sources of calcium, magnesium, potassium, phosphorus, and iron; both the edible fruit and the leaves are great sources of the B vitamins.

-Scientific Research On Bitter Gourd (Bitter Melon)
+Scientific Research and Benefits of Bitter Gourd (Bitter Melon)

 Animal studies and human trials have shown that bitter melon has an antidiabetic effect.5